JonathanQi915/Sodoku-Solver/README.md

 4. I would probably need numpy to use matricies and might use math to perform square roots if needed.

-5. The highest priority feature is to be able to generate a puzzle with only one solution and be able to solve the puzzle after it is generated.
-The medium priority would be to randomly generate the puzzle and possibly tell how many solutions there are.
+5. The highest priority feature is to be able to generate a puzzle and be able to solve the puzzle after it is generated.
+The medium priority would be to randomly generate the puzzle and possibly tell how many solutions there are, and then be able to display one with 1 solution.
 The least priority would be the difficulty generation methods.